harrylaou/library/README.md

 ## Things to know about React

 - Everything is a component
-- Component in React are pure function
+- Components in React are pure functions
-- Container components vs presentation components
+- Container components vs presentational components
 - Props vs State

 ## What's next?